Dearborn Driver's License Attorney

 As mentioned earlier, the processes for getting your license back depend on the circumstances that led to your license suspension or revocation.
 For example, if your license was suspended for a certain amount of time, you need to wait for that suspension period to pass before you can begin the license reinstatement process.
 In general, after the suspension period, the Michigan Secretary of State will send you a notice that includes instructions for reinstating your license.

 For many license suspensions, the reinstatement process includes:

 - Paying the reinstatement fee ($125)

 - Completing and sending (along with the check) an Application for Driver’s License Reinstatement Fee form

 - Applying for a standard license renewal to obtain a new license

 In some cases, you may also need to take a Driver Assessment re-education course.
 Keep in mind that you may be subject to a probation period for about a year after your license is restored.
 During the year probation, any new violations may result in an additional suspension.

 Driver’s license revocation, on the other hand, is a more complicated process.
 Generally, after a revocation, you will need to reapply for your driver’s license a year after your first revocation, or five years after any subsequent revocation within seven years.

 DUI and Drug-Related Suspensions

 DUI and drug-related suspensions require extra steps when trying to reinstate your license.
-For instance, if you’re considered a Habitual Alcohol Offender, you may be required to appeal to the Driver Assessment and Appeal Division to prove that your alcohol/drug abuse is under control and will remain this way.
+For instance, if you’re considered a Habitual Alcohol Offender, you may be required to appeal to the Office of Hearings and Administrative Oversight section of Michigan Secretary of State to prove that your alcohol/drug abuse is under control and will remain this way.
 To request a hearing, you’ll need to complete and send the Request for Hearing (SOS-257/258) as well as other documentation, including: